thomas-tran/sidetree.js/packages/did-method-sirius/README.md

 npm run test
 ```

-## Element DID Method Specification
+## SiriusID DID Method Specification

-Element is an implementation of the Sidetree Protocol that uses the Ethereum blockchain as the ledger layer and IPFS as the content-addressable storage layer
+SiriusID is an implementation of the Sidetree Protocol that uses the Sirius Chain blockchain as the ledger layer and IPFS as the content-addressable storage layer

 For more information, see [the sidetree spec](https://identity.foundation/sidetree/spec/)

 ## Method syntax

-The namestring identifying this did method is `elem`
+The namestring identifying this did method is `sirius`

-A DID that uses this method MUST begin with the following prefix: `did:elem`.
+A DID that uses this method MUST begin with the following prefix: `did:sirius`.
 Per the DID specification, this string MUST be in lowercase.

 An additional optional network specific identifier may be added as such
-- `did:elem:ropsten:EiBOWH8368BI9NSaVZTmtxuqwpfN9NwAwy4Z95_VCl6A9g`
+- `did:sirius:testnet:EiBOWH8368BI9NSaVZTmtxuqwpfN9NwAwy4Z95_VCl6A9g`
-- `did:elem:mainnet:EiBOWH8368BI9NSaVZTmtxuqwpfN9NwAwy4Z95_VCl6A9g`
+- `did:sirius:mainnet:EiBOWH8368BI9NSaVZTmtxuqwpfN9NwAwy4Z95_VCl6A9g`
-- `did:elem:EiBOWH8368BI9NSaVZTmtxuqwpfN9NwAwy4Z95_VCl6A9g`
+- `did:sirius:EiBOWH8368BI9NSaVZTmtxuqwpfN9NwAwy4Z95_VCl6A9g`

-By default, if the network specific identifier is not present, then the default is `ropsten`.
+By default, if the network specific identifier is not present, then the default is `testnet`.
 The default may change in the future once `mainnet` is supported.

 The remainder of a DID after the prefix, called the did unique suffix, MUST be `SHA256` hash of the encoded create payload (see below)

 ## Format and Encoding